Sodium zirconium cyclosilicate

-Sodium zirconium cyclosilicate, sold under the brand name Lokelma, is a medication used to treat high blood potassium.
+Sodium zirconium cyclosilicate, often abbreviated to SZC and sold under the brand name Lokelma, is a medication used to treat high blood potassium.
 Onset of effects occurs in one to six hours.
 It is taken by mouth.

 Common side effects include swelling and low blood potassium.
 Use is likely safe in pregnancy and breastfeeding.
 It works by binding potassium ions in the gastrointestinal tract which is then lost in the stool.

 Sodium zirconium cyclosilicate was approved for medical use in the European Union and in the United States in 2018.
 It was developed by AstraZeneca.

 Medical use

 Sodium zirconium cyclosilicate is used to treat high blood potassium.
 Onset of effects occurs in one to six hours.

 Mechanism of action

 Cross-sections of ZS-9 pores with three different ions (K⁺ = potassium, Na⁺ = sodium, Ca²⁺ = calcium).
 The specificity for potassium is thought to be caused by the diameter and composition of the pores, which resembles potassium channels.

 ZS-9 is a zirconium silicate.
 Zirconium silicates have been extensively used in medical applications because of their proven safety.
 11 zirconium silicates were screened by an iterative optimization process.
 ZS-9 selectively captures potassium ions, presumably by mimicking the actions of physiologic potassium channels.
 ZS-9 is an inorganic cation exchanger crystalline with a high capacity to entrap monovalent cations, specifically potassium and ammonium ions, in the GI tract.
+ZS-9 is one of the least potent pharmaceuticals; the typical dose is 10g.